itouzigithub/ixiu/README.md

   }
 ```

-> By default, the menu widget will hide itself when mouse out
+> Tip: by default, the menu widget will hide itself when mouse out

 ## Using Pagination

-> import and register rules are just same as HandleMenu
+> Tip: import and register rules are just same as HandleMenu

 1. put in your template